netxms/netxms-doc/admin/agent-management.rst

 timeout.
 To collect table in the background "PollingInterval" configuration option is required.

-Timeout for background operation is defined by `ExternalMetricProviderTimeout` parameter in agent configuration file.
+Timeout in milliseconds for background operation is defined by `ExternalMetricProviderTimeout` parameter in agent configuration file.

 Each table line is separated with new line symbol.
 First line in returned text should contain name of columns, subsequent lines contain table data.
 Parameters